CMoliina/snake-game/README.md

 # Snake Game :snake:
-A javascript project, just for fun
+A basic project, just for fun